joelouthan/Theologicus/src/ruth/index.md

 In the mercies and providence of God, he had decided to bring about the salvation of his people through the Jewish people--starting with the father of our faith, Abraham.

->Deuteronomy 7:7 (CSB) “The LORD had his heart set on you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.
+>Deuteronomy 7:7 “The LORD had his heart set on you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.

 He did not choose the Israelites because they were strong but because they were little and weak.
 Throughout history, God always chooses to display his love and might through the weak and the foolish.